ahuxford/NekML/README.md

 ## Getting Started

 1. To do all the examples, you need to have Python 3.X (X = version) along with numpy, matplotlib, h5py, and pytorch modules.
-- For ease, do not use an Anaconda environment for accessing python.
+- For ease, **do not use an Anaconda environment**.
 It is possible, but there are no guarantees the compilation, linking, and running will work as expected.
 If you would like, you can try to follow the Anaconda-related instructions at https://github.com/ylikx/forpy to attempt to use an Anaconda environment.

 2. Add the following USR and USR_LFLAGS lines to your local Nek5000 installation's **makenek** file, which is located within your local 'Nek5000/bin' directory.
 ```